kubernetes/kubernetes/docs/api-conventions.md

   * Indicates the requested is invalid.
   * Suggested client recovery behavior:
     * Do not retry.
 Fix the request.
+* `401 StatusUnauthorized`
+  * Indicates that the server can be reached and understood the request, but refuses to take any further action, because the client must provide authorization.
+If the client has provided authorization, the server is indicating the provided authorization is unsuitable or invalid.
+  * Suggested client recovery behavior
+    * If the user has not supplied authorization information, prompt them for the appropriate credentials
+    * If the user has supplied authorization information, inform them their credentials were rejected and optionally prompt them again.
 * `403 StatusForbidden`
   * Indicates that the server can be reached and understood the request, but refuses to take any further action, because it is configured to deny access for some reason to the requested resource by the client.
   * Suggested client recovery behavior